izotan/izotan/README.md

 - 👋 Hi, I’m @izotan
-- 👀 I’m interested in game dev and programming
+- 👀 I’m interested in game dev and game engines
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ and Unity
-- 💞️ I’m looking to collaborate on C++ codes
+- 💞️ I’m looking to collaborate on making better games
 - 📫 How to reach me izotancontato@gmail.com

 <!---